 In a nutshell, the Asset-on-Hyperdrive technique:

 The Houston Food Bank collects huge amounts of donated food.
 But unless these donations can be rapidly sorted and distributed, they become worthless.
-To imagine the challenge, think about the journey a jar of peanut butter must take from a collection barrel to reach a hungry child.
-Along with million of other items, the peanut butter must be hand-checked for safety and freshness.
+Imagine the challenge.
+Think about the journey a jar of peanut butter must take from a collection barrel to reach a hungry child.
+Along with millions of other items, the peanut butter must be hand-checked for safety and freshness.
 It must be placed in a grocery sack with bread and jelly.
 The sack must be delivered to the child’s family.
 What asset transforms donated food into meals?
 Volunteer labor.

 To create job services for people, Goodwill Industries of Central Florida maximizes the value of donated goods.
 To maximize receipts, Goodwill developed a complex system.
 It uses a wide range of tools.
-It studies results and it tweaks its operations.
+It studies results, and it tweaks its operations.
 The majority of the donated goods head to retail outlets.
-The best-of-the best donations are sold online.
-Merchandise that does not move, like your spouses’ ugly-disco shirt, ends up in an outlet where treasure hunters pass judgement.
+The best-of-the-best donations are sold online.
+Merchandise that does not move, like your spouses’ ugly-disco shirt, ends up in an outlet where treasure hunters pass judgment.
 What about your books?
 One hundred thousand of them were sorted in 2014, providing one million dollars in revenue.

 How Can You Create Alchemy Like This?

 The Florida Orchestra fills seats.
 The Houston Food Bank enhances volunteer experiences.
 Goodwill Industries of Central Florida maximizes the value of used goods.
 Each nonprofit studied its assets.
 Each considered if an asset might solve a mission challenge.
-Once an asset with potential was identified, the nonprofit focuses on turning the asset’s flow to high.
+Once an asset with potential was identified, the nonprofit turned the asset’s flow to high.

 I hope, by now, you’re curious if you can obtain similar value from your assets.
 To discover your opportunities, make a picture.
 To remind yourself of the business end of a hose, place each asset in its own circle.
 Even if it’s just a trickle, jot down every asset.
 Why?
 Like a hose in the dry corner of your yard, people often overlook assets.
 You don’t want to disregard your most promising asset!
 The graphic illustrates common ones.
 Your first drawing may include entirely different possibilities.